DRB Class 41: DR Class 41 and DR Rekolok

 The DR too had difficulties with boilers made of St 47 K steel.
 The reduction of boiler overpressure from 20 to 16 bar had certainly slowed their susceptibility to damage, but could not prevent it entirely.
 Of the 112 locomotives recorded in the DR fleet in 1955, only 12 had already been equipped with a '1943 Type' replacement boiler and were therefore safe.
 Problems with the St 47 K boilers, however, increased massively.
 Repair welding did not produce the desired effect, but made the material even more brittle and the danger of cracks developing and boiler explosions was greater than before.
 And it was not just the Class 41 that was affected.
 Classes 03, 03.10 and 50, with boilers made of non-aging St 47 K, were also prone to damage.
 As a result of increasing difficulties the DR had to withdraw over 300 locomotives from service in 1956 which abruptly led to an enormous shortage of engines.
 The urgent call for action which then resulted led at last to the development and subsequent ordering of a new boiler (later called the 39E) that, with a few minor alterations, was also usable on locomotive classe 03, 03.10 and 39.

 Because the delivery of the new boilers kept being delayed, 21 Class 41 locomotives were simply fitted with replacement boilers to the old design by January 1959.
 Even the Meiningen repair shop made a complete copy of the old boiler for 41 075.
 Other damaged boilers were fully repaired and many parts replaced.

-Regardless of that, DR engineers worked on a "reconstruction programme for the recovery of the steam locomotive fleet."
+Regardless of that, DR engineers worked on a "reconstruction programme for the recovery of the steam locomotive fleet".
 This envisaged, amongst other things, the modernisation of 102 Class 41 locomotives.
-The German term used for reconstruction was Rekonstrucktion or Reko for short, hence the subsequent designation of the locomotives as Rekolokomotiven or Rekoloks.
+The German term used for reconstruction was Rekonstruktion or Reko for short, hence the subsequent designation of the locomotives as Rekolokomotiven or Rekoloks.

 Demarcation disputes, disagreements over the detail of the reconstruction programme and the continued non-delivery of the Reko boiler, delayed the start of work still further.
 Only the explosion of 03 1046's St47K boiler in 1958 at Wünsdorf led to pressure from the then transport minister, Erwin Kramer (1902–1979), to get started on the Reko programme.

 From 1959 onwards, 80 Class 41 locomotives were to be given the new 39E Reko boilers in the Zwickau and Karl Marx Stadt Reichsbahn repair shops (Reichsbahnausbesserungswerke or RAW).